-A decline in the market value of any security below cost that is deemed to be other-than-temporary results in a reduction in carrying amount to fair value.
+A decline in the market value of any security below cost that is deemed to be other than temporary results in a reduction in carrying amount to fair value.
 The impairment is charged to earnings and a new cost basis for the security is established.
 Dividend and interest income are recognized when earned.

-As of June 30, 2004, investments with unrealized losses have been in a continuous unrealized loss position for less than 12 months.
+As of June 30, 2004, the aggregate fair value of investments with unrealized losses have been in a continuous unrealized loss position for less than 12 months.